emanbuc/emanbuc.github.io/_pages/about.md

 ### Technical Expertise

-Beyond my primary focus on AI and ML, I have a broad interest in the modern software ecosystem, including:
+Beyond AI and ML, I have a broad interest in the modern software ecosystem, including:

 * **Cloud Computing & Cloud-native Architectures**
 * **DevOps & Cybersecurity**
 * **Internet of Things (IoT)**
 * **Software Quality & Characterization**
+* **Software Engineering**

 I am an active member of the **ACM** and the **IEEE** (Computer Society and Instrumentation & Measurement Society), staying at the forefront of the global conversation on reliable technology.